 Using a case management approach with each client, Pathway of Hope is designed so that each family receives a personal plan of action tailored specifically to meet their needs.
-This plan will not only help them to achieve important goals across a broad spectrum of areas in their lives, but also provide them with a “go-to person” at The Salvation Army who will serve as a “one-stop shop,” connecting them with resources and holding them accountable for the goals that they themselves have set.
+This plan will not only help them to achieve important goals across a broad spectrum of areas in their lives, but also provide them with a “go-to person” at The Salvation Army who serves as a “one-stop shop,” connecting them with resources and holding them accountable for the goals that they themselves have set.

 Thanks to the generosity of several leadership gifts, Pathway of Hope is a reality in Connecticut and began in the spring of 2016 with our first cluster (Bridgeport, Meriden, and New Haven).